-2. As a company with an Audit & Supervisory Board before the transition to a company with a Nominating Committee, etc., Nobuyuki Koga was appointed as a member of the Company's Audit &
+2. As a company with an Audit & Supervisory Board before the transition to a company with a Nominating Committee, etc., Nobuyuki Koga was appointed as a member of the Company's Audit & Supervisory Board in 2017.

 Message from a Newly Appointed Outside Director